mozaik-association/mozaik/docs/Contacts Module.md

 A membership can be created by selecting an instance and a statuts for the member and the start date.
 Once the membership is added, it is possible to update the status of the member and to see the evolution of the status over the time.
 A member can also be fired or can leave.
 To reinstate a member, a new membership is required for that member.

 Each member in odoo is linked to a unique member number.
-The member number can be found on the contact form (screen)
+The member number can be found on the contact form.

 !!! abstract "The goal of memberships lines"